Strata of discriminantal arrangements: Codimension two strata having multiplicity 3

 \section{Codimension two strata having multiplicity 3}

-In this section we shall describe necessary and sufficient conditions on the trace at infinity $\A_{\infty}$ so that the corresponding discriminantal arrangement will have codimenion two strata having multiplicity 3.
-We shall start with two lemmas (\ref{lem:case3} and \ref{lem:rest}), providing examples of non-transversal triples of hyperplanes $D_{K}$ (subscript of a hyperplane always is a set of cardinality $k+1$).
+In this section we describe necessary and sufficient conditions which should be satisfied by the trace at infinity $\A_{\infty}$ in order that the corresponding discriminantal arrangement will have codimenion two strata having multiplicity 3.
+We shall start with the list of notations used throughout this section, some already introduced in the last section.